jladrover/mini_games/README.md

 # Mini_Games

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite. x

 ## Recommended IDE Setup